superintendent2521/antislop/client/README.md

 ## Security Notes

-- The extension only communicates with your local API server
+- The extension only communicates with the API server
 - No data is sent to external servers
-- All blocking decisions are made by your local API
+- All blocking decisions are made by clientside, based on what the api responds with, the ability to turn off blocking is coming soon (for now just disable the extension)